EdwinVW/dapr-workshop/Assignment07/step-by-step.md

 ## Step 3: Get the license-key for the FineCalculator component

-The `CollectionController` of the FineCollectionService uses a `IFineCalculator` implementation to calculate the fine for a certain speeding violation (check out the code).
+The `CollectionController` of the FineCollectionService uses an `IFineCalculator` implementation to calculate the fine for a certain speeding violation (check out the code).
 The calculator used is the `src/FineCollectionService/DomainServices/HardCodedFineCalculator.cs`.
 To demonstrate retrieving secrets, this calculator component expects a license-key (also hard-coded, remember this is a sample application!).

 You will now change the controller so it retrieves the license-key from using the Dapr secrets management building block: